 Why steps are important:

 Activity is essential.
 When we sit for 90 minutes, our bodies go into a state of hibernation.
-Even if you work out for an hour, 7-days a week, you won’t undo the damage of inactivity.
+Even if you work out for an hour every day, evidence suggests that this won’t even undo the damage of inactivity.

 Overweight adults only tracked 6,500 steps.